-Our purpose is to build a pipeline of cross-industry Black leaders.
-We utilise a combination of mentoring, education, though leadership and public speaking to increase the opportunities for Black people and professionals and challenge the structures that inhibit progression.
+Our purpose is to build a pipeline of Black industry leaders.
+We utilise a combination of mentoring, reverse mentoring, education, thought leadership and public speaking to increase the opportunities for Black people and Black professionals: and to challenge the structures that inhibit progression.

 Within 3 years: